Bonelab/bonelab-website/_members/kristina-birk.md

 links:
 ---

-Kristina was a Summer Student at the Bone Imaging Lab in 2011 from Queens University.
+Kristina was a Summer Student at the Bone Imaging Lab in 2011 from Queen’s University.